Research

 "Political Cycles in Black Union Membership"

-“The Economic Effects of Public Hiring Constraints” (with Maria Carreri, Edoardo Di Porto, Edoardo Teso, and Silvia Vannutelli)
+(with Maria Carreri, Edoardo Di Porto, Edoardo Teso, and Silvia Vannutelli)

 Project made possible thanks to the Visitinps Scholars program, granting access to the universe of Italian Social Security Data.

 How do public administrations cope with tight limits on external hiring?
 What is the effect of these limits on public sector performance?
 How does the size of public employment affect local labor markets and private sector growth?
-In this paper, we aim to address these questions by: (i) leveraging rich administrative data on the universe of both public and private sector employees in the Italian labor market; and, (ii) exploiting plausibly exogenous variation in hiring constraints across different Italian public administrations induced by a 2008 reform that limited public sector hiring.
-With the findings of this paper, we aim to contribute to a long-standing debate on the public employment effects on the labor market, by exploiting exogenous variation in the size of local public employment; and, to the literature on internal labor markets, by focusing on a unique setting that allows us to document how the internal labor market of public sector organizations responds to shocks in external hiring ability.
+In this paper, we aim to address these questions by: (i) leveraging rich administrative data on the universe of both public and private sector employees in the Italian labor market. and (ii) exploiting plausibly exogenous variation in hiring constraints across different Italian public administrations induced by a 2008 reform that limited public sector hiring.
+With the findings of this paper, we aim to contribute to a long-standing debate on the public employment effects on the labor market, by exploiting exogenous variation in the size of local public employment, and to the literature on internal labor markets, by focusing on a unique setting that allows us to document how the internal labor market of public sector organizations responds to shocks in external hiring ability.